Info in this post does not apply to the latest Oregon whiskies from BMH

 Black Maple Hill (47.5 ABV, 95 Proof/$40) Of all of the non-distiller producers (NDP) out there, Black Maple Hill is easily the most sought after.
 It is one of the older NDPs still putting out bottles, and the early stuff was legendary.
-Now, the orange labeled, no age statement Black Maple Hill is all that remains, the details are fuzzy.
+Now, the orange labeled no-age statement Black Maple Hill is all that remains and the details are fuzzy.
 While demand may be high, clarity is very, very low.

 A K&L article by Dave Driscoll gives the most detailed background on BMH on the web, citing who owns BMH and even names Willett as the organization charged with blending the juice, but the provenance of the actual bourbon is still unknown.
 We know it comes from Kentucky, and there are rumors that it is Heaven Hill stock, but no one really knows.
 All I can say for Black Maple Hill and the rest of the NDPs is if they can prove to produce a consistent product that people enjoy at a reasonable price, the NDP background won’t be such a problem.